hereon-GEMS/pydidas/pydidas/docs/source/manuals/gui/editing_parameters.rst

 - floating point numbers
 - strings

-Depending on the type of the Parameter, the following characters are acceptable
+Depending on the type of the Parameter, the following characters are acceptable:

 .. list-table::
     :widths: 25 75